betaglot/plantabeta/docs/dev/Research.md

 - Why do Planters use spades instead of hoes?
 - What is the difference between a spade and a Spade?
 -

+## DataCollection

+### Video Research

+Have something like the film clapper to reference notes to specific trees,

+Example you find something that you want to comment on, so you shoe the camera a number or some kind of identifier then you also reference it in your audio and later text

+Does text to speech work offline?

+I should wear a mic at